 I work in Condé Nast's Special Interest Publishing Group, which is a mouthful, but it basically means we create special issues across all of the Condé brands.
-I have worked on everything from Vanity Fair to mulit-branded to Glamour titles, with topics ranging from food to upcoming blockbusters and the Women's March.
-I have fact-checked, written copy, pitched successful special issue ideas (The World of Wands & Wizards and Superheroes Unleashed! were both mine) and everything in between.
+I have worked on everything from Vanity Fair to multi-branded to Glamour titles, with topics ranging from food to upcoming blockbusters and the Women's March.
+I have fact-checked, written copy, pitched successful special issue ideas (The World of Wands & Wizards and Superheroes Unleashed!) and everything in between.
 You can find out more about our department here.

 I worked as a fact-checker and reporter for People StyleWatch on three special projects over the span of about nine months, including a book they produced and two bookazines.
 I wrote the below spread, which appeared in People StyleWatch's Get-Gorgeous Guide.

 "How I Went From Wearing My Brother's Jeans to Writing About Fashion"